Understanding Tinnitus – “Ringing in the Ears”

 There are two types of tinnitus – subjective and objective.

+The patient can only perceive subjective tinnitus.
+It can be caused by an array of catalysts; however, it is usually traceable to hearing loss.
 Objective tinnitus can be heard by other people, including the patient.
 The sounds usually come from internal body functions like blood flow and musculoskeletal movement.
 More than 99% of all tinnitus cases are subjective, while less than 1% are objective.

 In general, audiologists tend to describe a patient’s personal perception of tinnitus sound in three ways:

-• Pulsatile – generally associated with objective and physical movement/touch (somatic) tinnitus.
-The patient perceives pulsing sounds, often in beat with the heartbeat.
+• Musical – very rare.
+Sometimes, the patient perceives music or singing on a constant loop or in the same tune. • Pulsatile – generally associated with objective and physical movement/touch (somatic) tinnitus.
+The patient perceives pulsing sounds, often in beat with the heartbeat. • Tonal – generally associated with subjective tinnitus.
+The patient perceives overlapping or near-continuous sound with well-defined frequencies (volume often fluctuating).

 Schedule Tinnitus Appointment